quicwg/base-drafts/draft-ietf-quic-transport.md

 can be limited by maintaining a minimum packet number below which all packets are immediately dropped.
-In setting a minimum packet number endpoints might need to account for large variations in round trip time that could significantly delay packets, especially if a peer migrates to or probes a different network path; see {{migration}}.
+In setting a minimum packet number endpoints might need to account for large variations in round trip time that could significantly delay packets, especially when a peer probes a different network path; see
+{{migration}}.

 Packet number encoding at a sender and decoding at a receiver are described in
 {{packet-encoding}}.